ALFA Council Members

 Tess became a Director of Gundamain Feedlot in 2002, Coonamble feedlot in 2005 and Ladysmith feedlot in 2010.
-She joined ALFA as a Director in 2008, became Vice President in 2013, and elected President in 2015.
+She joined ALFA as a Director in 2008, became Vice President in 2013, was elected President in 2015 and became the Immediate Past President at the 2018 AGM.

 Grant brings considerable feedlot experience to ALFA.
 In 2000 Grant was awarded the Young Lot Feedlot Achiever Award, which allowed him to travel to North America on a feedlot study tour.
 A seven-year tenure at Sandalwood Feedlot equipped Grant with the knowledge and experience to run a successful agribusiness and culminated in his promotion to Operations Manager.
 In 2002 Grant took up the position of Operations Manager at Jindalee Feedlot owned by Cargill Beef Australia, a role that exposed him to the processing side of the industry.
 In 2004 Grant took over as Feedlot Manager at Jindalee, a facility with a 17,000 head capacity and is now General Manager, Feedlots for Teys Australia.
 Grant was elected as an ALFA Councillor in Sept 2005 and was re-elected in April 2012.
 Grant became Vice President in 2013.

 Tony began his career with Stanbroke within the Brahman Bull Breeding division.
 He went on to manage the agricultural assets of a Japan-based company, a role that encompassed mixed farming, cattle breeding, lotfeeding and beef processing.
 The company’s vertically integrated high quality beef system was developed by Tony allowing him to gain experience within the international beef marketing sector.
 During this period he sat on the Board of the Australian Wagyu Association for 5 years, serving as its President for 2 years.
 In 2010 Tony joined Elders Meat & Livestock Trading feedlot division as Manager of their Killara feedlot at Quirindi, and then as Senior Feedlot Manager.
 In 2018, Tony started as Feedlot Manager at Whyalla Feedlot.
 Tony joined ALFA as a Councillor in December 2011.
 Tony was elected Vice President in 2015.